SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 suppose that as you keep getting COVID-19 over and over, the mortality rate creeps up a bit because it's wearing you down.
 It's varying over time and in different places
 <sup id="fn4a">[[4]](#fn4)</sup>, ranging from a few tenths of a percent to double digit
 percents.
-So let's say 3% over many cycles of re-infection.
+So let's say 3% mortality for you, averaged over many cycles of re-infection.

 How bad can it get?
-Pretty
-bad:
+Pretty bad:

 ```R
 > 0.97^9